5 ways to get all up in Canada’s fall colours

 Ontario’s Algonquin Provincial Park totally explodes with colours come fall and it all starts a little bit earlier here than spots farther south.
 And after the region’s wetter-and-cooler-than-usual summer, fall is starting to creep in already!
 With over 2,000 kilometres of canoe routes, one of the best ways to get your first glimpse of fall here is from the water.
 Lakes and rivers carve through the forests, and you may even spot some classic Canadian wildlife like loons, moose and beavers along the way.

-From HI Maynooth, on the south side of the park, head into the park on Hwy 60 and you’ll find a number of outfitters that can hook you up with rental gear (though watch out for seasonal closures after Thanksgiving).
+Head into the park from the East Gate or West Gate on Hwy 60 and you’ll find a number of outfitters that can hook you up with rental gear (though watch out for seasonal closures after Thanksgiving).

 Taking the scenic route on the Cabot Trail